Hopac/Hopac/Benchmarks/CounterActor/README.md

 the shared variable is a sequential bottleneck.
 There are, in fact, locking algorithms (e.g. MCS locks) that are basically just as scalable (require asymptotically same amount of memory transfers) as such a shared variable.
-You can find more details in book [The Art of Multiprocessor Programming](http://people.csail.mit.edu/shanir/), for example.
+You can find more details in the book [The Art of Multiprocessor Programming](http://people.csail.mit.edu/shanir/), for example.
 Similarly, it is important to understand that lock-free and wait-free algorithms are not necessarily faster than blocking algorithms.